djadar/augustamukam/_pages/cv.md

 Education
 ======

 Ph.D in Distributed Systems applied to Blockchains, University of Bordeaux
 ------

 *2022-2025 (ongoing)*

 Main idea: Enhancing tolerance of peer sampling protocols to Byzantine attacks in Blockchains

-Master of Science in Informatics at Grenoble(MoSiG), Distributed systems, Ensimag, 2022
+Master of Science in Informatics at Grenoble(MoSiG), Distributed systems, Ensimag
 ------

 *2021-2022*

 Relevant Topics: Distributed systems, Cloud computing

 Engineer Degree Dimploma, National Advanced School of Engineering of Yaounde, Department of Computer Science, 2021
 ------